abuujo/ConsoleRougeLike/README.md

 This is just a small Rougelike I made as a side project.

-Programmed in C++ uding cout to display the game and any text.
+Programmed in C++ using cout to display the game and any text.

 **To Do:**